loosolab/SC-Framework/README.md

 ### Q: My `.h5ad` file is already pre-analyzed.
 I want to skip some of the analysis notebooks.
 What do I do?

 **A:** You should always start with the assembly notebook (the first notebook), which ensures a proper output structure.
-Afterwards, go ahead with the notebook you want to run
+Afterwards, go ahead with the notebook you want to run.

 ### Q: I have encountered a bug, I have a feature request, there is something I need help with or want to discuss.